 Conferences and speaking events provide the Center with a platform to foster critical conversations with key stakeholders throughout the year.

-U.S. Department of State Social Entrepreneurship Panel: Each year the Wilson Center leads a panel or course on social entrepreneurship for international delegates through the State Department Visitors Program.
-Up to 90 delegates attend each year.
+U.S. Department of State Social Entrepreneurship Panel: Each year the Wilson Center leads a panel or course on social entrepreneurship for international delegates through the State Department's International Visitors Program; up to 90 delegates attend each year.
 Past panelists have included Acumen Fund officers and Pace Faculty.
+More recently. through the U.S. Department of State’s Community Solutions Program the Wilson Center hosted a Community Solutions Fellow (CSF) from Nepal.

 - Online weekly newspaper, The Wilson Center Weekly